Active-set identification with complexity guarantees of an almost cyclic 2-coordinate descent method with Armijo line search

 { { \bfseries Active-set identification with complexity guarantees of an almost cyclic 2-coordinate descent method with Armijo line search}

 Andrea Cristofari$^*$

 }

 \textbf{Abstract.} In this paper, it is established finite active-set identification of an almost cyclic 2-coordinate descent method for problems with one linear coupling constraint and simple bounds.
 First, general active-set identification results are stated for non-convex objective functions.
-Then, under strong convexity, complexity results on the number of iterations required to identify the active set are given.
+Then, under convexity and a quadratic growth condition (satisfied by any strongly convex function), complexity results on the number of iterations required to identify the active set are given.
 In our analysis, a simple Armijo line search is used to compute the stepsize, thus not requiring exact minimizations or additional information.

 \textbf{Keywords.} Active-set identification.
 Surface identification.
 Manifold identification.
 Active-set complexity.
 Block coordinate descent methods.

 \textbf{MSC2000 subject classifications.} 90C06.
 90C30.
 65K05.